my-carla/sumo/docs/web/docs/Networks/PlainXML.md

 - `traffic_light`: The junction is
   controlled by a traffic light (priority rules are used to avoid collisions if conflicting links have green light at the same time).
-- `right_before_left`: Vehicles will let
+- `right_before_left`: Vehicles yield to traffic coming from the right.
+(This is automatically flipped when building [lefthand](../FAQ.md#can_sumo_simulate_lefthand_traffic) networks)
-  vehicles coming from their right side pass.
+- `left_before_right`: Vehicles yield to traffic coming from the left.
+(Only known to be needed for [Madagascar](https://www.countryreports.org/country/Madagascar/traffic.htm) where cars drive on the right but yield for the left side)
-- `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the intersection will detected and are likely to occur.
+- `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the intersection will be detected and are likely to occur.
 - `traffic_light_unregulated`: The
   junction is controlled by a traffic light without any further rules.
   This may cause collision if unsafe signal plans are used.
 Note, that